 So then, a much higher load impedance is required for optimal signal transfer.
 As a general rule, the load Z should be at least 10x that of the source Z.

-Therefore, having the speaker’s impedance much higher than the actual output impedance of the connected amplifier is a sought after proposition.
-It improves signal transfer and improves efficiency.
+Therefore, having the speaker's impedance much higher than the actual output impedance of the connected amplifier is a sought-after proposition.
+It improves signal transfer and efficiency.

 Speaker Impedance & Power Demands

 Going back to the maximum power transfer for a moment, we can state that lower speaker impedances actually demand more power.

 We can see this in the power ratings of power amplifiers.
-For example, let’s have a look at the Crown Audio XLi 2500 (link to check the price on Amazon).
+For example, let's look at the Crown Audio XLi 2500 (link to check the price on Amazon).
 This stereo power amplifier is designed to drive 8Ω speakers and 4Ω speakers.
 As we see below, the amplifier must be able to provide more power to the 4Ω speaker: